 - For the first month of non-payment, QualChoice will still pay your claims.

 - For the second and third months of non-payment, your policy will continue, but your account will be put on claims hold.
 This means we will not pay your claims until we receive payment.

 - If you have not made full payment by the end of the third month, your policy will be cancelled as of the last day of the first month of the grace period.

 - If we cancel your policy because of nonpayment of premiums, you may not reapply until the next Open Enrollment Period (OEP) unless you qualify for a Special Enrollment Period (SEP).
 (If you have a qualifying event.)

 Any payments we make for services received by you or your dependent(s) after the policy is cancelled must be returned to us within 60 days.
 As stated by the law, we may reduce future payments to you or your dependent(s) to get back any such payments.
 We may recoup payments made to providers from them.
 If you do not pay within the grace period(s) your policy will be canceled for all members.
 If we receive payments after the policy is cancelled, you will be refunded within thirty 30 days or in the next scheduled billing cycle.

 A retroactive denial means that an already-paid claim has been reversed.
 You must now make payment.
-Reasons for this may be:
+Some ways to prevent retroactive denials are: